-The Ethics Department provides ethics advice to Arizona lawyers about their own future conduct, creates and presents various CLE seminars, and staffs the Ethics Advisory Group (EAG).
+The Ethics Department provides ethics advice to Arizona lawyers and legal paraprofessionals about their own future conduct, creates and presents various CLE seminars, and staffs the Ethics Advisory Group (EAG).
 The Ethics Department does not handle lawyer discipline.
 Attorney-client disputes and allegations of misconduct are resolved through the Lawyer Regulation Department.

 The Ethics Department is staffed by Ethics Counsel, Legal Services Manager and two Administrative Assistants.